1908 Vanderbilt Commodores football team

 The 1908 Vanderbilt Commodores football team represented Vanderbilt University during the 1908 Southern Intercollegiate Athletic Association football season.
 The team's head coach was Dan McGugin, who served his fifth season in that capacity.
 Members of the Southern Intercollegiate Athletic Association (SIAA), the Commodores played eight home games in Nashville, Tennessee and finished the season with a record of 7–2–1 overall and 3–0–1 in SIAA.

 On October 17, 1908, Vanderbilt played the school's 137th game, against Clemson, winning the contest 41–0 for the schools' 100th victory.

-1908 was a down year for Vanderbilt with a wealth of sophomores; guided shrewdly by McGugin to its success.
+Edwin Pope notes that 1908 was not a successful year for Vanderbilt, due to an inexperienced team, made up of many sophomores.